litvinjuan/laravel-shopify/README.md

 `SHOPIFY_API_KEY=` This is your app's api key.
 You can find it in your app dashboard
 `SHOPIFY_API_SECRET=` This is your app's api secret.
 You can find it in your app dashboard
 `SHOPIFY_API_SCOPES=` If no scopes are provided during an authentication request, shopify will use these.
-`SHOPIFY_API_REDIRECT=` Callback url to use after the user has installed the app on shopify.
+`SHOPIFY_API_CALLBACK_URL=` Callback url to use after the user has installed the app on shopify.
 Remember to whitelist this URL in your app dashboard.

 ## Usage